 Reliability: This accounting principle states that only those transactions should be recorded that can be proven and has significant evidence.
 For example, in order to prove an expense, its invoice is enough.
-The auditors are constantly in search of evidence and hence, this principle is of prime interest for them.
+The audito interest for them. ors are constantly in s earch of evidence a and hence, this prin ciple is of prime